Skip to main content

 How can I take care of my gut?

-It is clear that gut health is central to your health and making sure it does a good job digestion and absorption of nutrients takes a holistic approach addressing several lifestyle adjustments.
+It is clear that a healthy gut barrier is central to good digestion and the absorption of nutrients.
 You can start supporting your gut health by taking inventory of your daily food intake, your physical activity and your mental emotional state.

 What foods do I avoid with leaky gut syndrome?